Jimmy Ellis (boxer): Professional career

 Ellis turned professional as a middleweight in 1961.
 Early in his pro career, he was trained and managed by Bud Bruner.
 With Bruner, he compiled a record of 15–5 (6 KOs).
 His five losses were decisions to top Middleweight contenders Holly Mims (whom he defeated in a rematch), Henry Hank, Rubin "Hurricane" Carter, Don Fullmer, and George Benton.
-This start probably helped his speed of punch, movement and finesse.
+This seemingly inauspicious start, but against a formidable row of contenders, undoubtedly helped his speed of punch, movement and finesse.

 At the end of 1964, after losing three out of four fights, Ellis decided to leave Bruner.
 He later recalled Bruner fondly.
 "I liked him, and I fought a lot of top-rated fighters when I was with him, but eventually I had to move on," Ellis said.
 "He did me justice, and we always remained friends."

 Ellis wrote a letter to an at first skeptical Angelo Dundee, the trainer of Ali, and asked him to handle his career.
 Dundee agreed to be both manager and trainer.
 Ellis became a sparring partner for Ali and fought on several of Ali's early pre-world championship undercards.
 Six of his first eight fights with Dundee were on an Ali undercards.

 By the mid-1960s, Ellis was fighting heavyweights.
 Being a tall natural athletic build he'd had increasing trouble keeping down to middleweight.
 Dr. Ferdie Pacheco, who worked with both Ali and Ellis throughout their careers, called Ellis's development from middleweight to heavyweight one of the most dramatic he could recall.